-Here is how I generate a great, 6 figure income from my online marketing and how you can do the same.
+Here is how I generate a great, 6 figure income and how you can do the same.
 No tricks.
 No growth hacks.
 No short cuts.
 Just a common sense business strategy.

 Back in 2008, I was introduced to Kevin Kelly’s concept of 1000 true fans and quickly switched all of my marketing online.
 Kelly’s theory is beautifully simple and massively powerful.
 It suggests that if you sell a product, you can make a good living from having 1000 true fans; people who will buy everything you produce, travel across town to hear you and tell their friends about you.